-Class 2 misdemeanor convictions in Colorado must remain on the defendant’s criminal record for two years before he/she can petition the court for a record seal.
-But if the charge gets dismissed, then there is no wait before the defendant can pursue a seal.
+Class 2 misdemeanor convictions in Colorado must remain on your criminal record for two years before you can petition the court for a record seal.
+But if the charge gets dismissed, then there is no wait before you can pursue a seal.

 5. Are there deportation consequences?

 It is unlikely for Colorado class 2 misdemeanor convictions to result in deportation unless the crimes qualify as crimes involving moral turpitude.
 Learn more about the criminal defense of immigrants in Colorado.4

 Defendants charged with class 2 misdemeanors in Colorado are legally entitled to a jury trial of six jurors.
 Alternatively, defendants can choose to have a bench trial instead.5

 7. What is the criminal statute of limitations for class 2 misdemeanors?

 The criminal statute of limitations in Colorado for class 2 misdemeanors is 18 months after the offense occurred.
 But if it was a theft crime, the 18-month clock starts running only after the theft is discovered.

 Note that the criminal statute of limitations for traffic misdemeanors is one year after the crime happened.6